-The reasons for day clinic and full inpatient hospital stays differ.
-The most frequent cause of inpatient stays (stays of at least one night) in acute hospitals in 2018 were diseases of the circulatory system.
-They were the primary discharge diagnosis in 12.5% of hospital stays, followed by injuries and poisoning (11.9% of stays), diseases of the musculoskeletal system and diseases of the digestive system (10.1% of stays each).
-9.9% of inpatient hospital stays were related to cancer.
-Complications during pregnancy, childbirth and puerperium accounted for 5.4% of all discharge diagnoses, psychological and behavioural disorders for 5.0%.
+There are different reasons for day clinic and full inpatient hospital stays.
+In 2019, the most frequent cause of inpatient stays (stays of at least one night) in acute hospitals were diseases of the circulatory system.
+They were the primary discharge diagnosis in 13% of all hospital stays, followed by injuries and poisoning (12% of stays), diseases of the musculoskeletal system or the digestive system and cancer (about 10% of stays each).

 Most of the diseases treated by inpatient day care were eye diseases, almost 37% of all discharge diagnoses can be attributed to this group of diseases.
 In about 11% of cases, a malignant neoplasm caused an inpatient "zero-day stay"; compared to 2016, this corresponds to a decrease of about 73% (from 165 734 to 44 463 admissions).
 This is primarily due to the fact that chemotherapies and radiotherapy are nowadays more frequently performed as an outpatient procedure.

 |Results (overview): Inpatient stays in acute hospitals since 2010 by diagnosis (ICD-10 chapters)|

 |Inpatient stays in acute hospitals 2019 by diagnosis (ICD-10 ISHMT)|